Ms-923/Air-Drop-plus_/README.md

-# P2P File Share - Privacy-First File Transfer
+# Air Drop+ - Privacy-First File Transfer

-A lightweight, privacy-first browser-based file sharing application that sends files directly between peers using WebRTC DataChannels.
+Air Drop+ is a lightweight, privacy-first browser-based file sharing application optimized for small file transfers.
+It sends files directly between peers using WebRTC DataChannels.
 The server only handles ephemeral signaling (SDP and ICE candidate exchange) and never touches or stores file data.

 ## Features